AugustinMortier/a-profiles/docs/cli.md

  Usage: apro [OPTIONS] COMMAND [ARGS]...

 ╭─ Options ─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
+│ --version             -v        Show the application version and exit                                                             │
 │ --install-completion            Install completion for the current shell.                                                         │
 │ --show-completion               Show completion for the current shell, to copy it or customize the installation.                  │
 │ --help                          Show this message and exit.                                                                       │
 ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ l2b   make E-PROFILE L2b files out of AP files                                                                                    │